 The filter calls the configured AuthenticationManager to process each authentication request.
 The destination following a successful authentication or an authentication failure is controlled by the AuthenticationSuccessHandler and AuthenticationFailureHandler properties which allow strategy interfaces, respectively.
-The filter has you to Some customize the behaviour completely set these so you can standard SimpleUrlAuthenticationSuccessHandler, implementations are supplied such as SavedRequestAwareAuthenticationSuccessHandler, and
+The filter Some customize the behaviour completely set these you can supplied SimpleUrlAuthenticationSuccessHandler, implementations such as SavedRequestAwareAuthenticationSuccessHandler, and